kerberos-io/factory/kubernetes/README.md

 ### Deployment

 Before installing Kerberos Factory, open the `./kerberos-factory/deployment.yaml` configuration file.
 At the of the bottom file you will find two endpoints, similar to the Ingres file below.
-Update the hostnames to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP as the Traefik/Ingress-nginx EXTERNAL-IP).
+Update the hostname to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP as the Traefik/Ingress-nginx EXTERNAL-IP).

         spec:
           rules: